List of Oceanian stadiums by capacity

 The following is an incomplete list of sports stadiums in Oceania.
 They are ordered by their capacity, that is the maximum number of spectators the stadium can accommodate.

-Currently all Oceanian stadiums with a capacity of 30,000 or more are included.
+Oceanian stadiums with a capacity of 30,000 or more are included.
 The majority of these are in Australia, with the remainder in New Zealand.

 Most large stadiums in Oceania are used for cricket, Australian Football, rugby union, rugby league, and association football.